event for children in the centre of Nantwich may pave the way for a park

 supermarket, just behind the Methodist Church, and transport them to

 St Mary's.
-From there, they can go into the town centre and
+From there, they can go into the town centre and continue their shopping.

 The project will need finance,